Hiwen-STEM/MinHeap/README.md

 By doing this we can also keep the amount of storage used at a minimal amount, but this does assume that the file associated with a 1000x1000 matrix is not that big.
-For many it isn't considering the amount of storage most computers come with these days, but for some it could be a problem; so keep this into consideration before using...
+For many it isn't considering the amount of storage most computers come with these days, but for some it could be a problem; so keep this into consideration before using.
+On a Mac system for instance, a 1000x1000 numpy memmap file utilizes about 4 MB of storage...

 # Overview
 Documentation for the Min - Binary Heap Implementation: